Skip to the main content

 If you have experienced any type of sexual harassment or gender-discrimination, including sexual violence, it is important to know your rights.

-A written formal complaint will result in an investigation and a formal resolution.
+A written formal complaint may result in an investigation and a formal resolution.

 You have the right to: